mvs-develop/dev.bitshares.works/ISSUE_TEMPLATE/link_information_request.md

 ---
 name: Information link request
-about: Create a request to inform a developer support information link for BitShares Developers.
+about: Create a request to inform a developer support information link for DNA Developers.

 ---